-Rainbow Springs State Park in Florida is one of the most beautiful places to visit in Florida.
+Rainbow Springs State Park in Florida is one of the best springs in Florida.

 We did not know what to expect when we visited Rainbow Springs State Park but we were totally in awe of its beauty.
 The State Park was up there with beauty of Tumalog Falls and the Twin Lagoon in the Philippines.